 So she wanted to step outside of her comfort zone into a more glam space.
-She decided to stage an elopement in the famous Shangri-La Hotel in Paris to show her eye for French elegance and fine details.
+She decided to stage an elopement in the famous Shangri-La Hotel in Paris.
+To show her eye for French elegance and fine details.
 She says the choice of service providers and the location were paramount!
-Let’s hear more from her…
+Let’s hear more from her.

-Choosing an elopement was first and foremost a way of putting forward a concept that was not sufficiently known to future brides and showing them that an intimate wedding could be even more romantic than a big wedding.
+Choosing an elopement was first and foremost a way of putting forward a concept that was not sufficiently known to future brides.
+Showing them that an intimate wedding could be even more romantic than a big wedding.
 When talking about romance and love, it goes without saying that Paris is THE essential city for lovers.
 The capital is full of incredible places because of its architecture, history, gardens, monuments, and unusual corners.

 The groom was dressed by Jeremiah from the Groom’s Corner store, with whom I wanted to collaborate for a long time.
 The shop offers thousands of different items, colors, and materials.
 Together we opted for a sky blue suit, a novelty in 2019, that will inspire the future grooms for the next season.
 For accessories, we used pieces from Atelier Sarah Aime.
 The shoes were from Draw Me a Shoe.
 I called Amarilys Green Beauty to help this bride get glam for the day and she wore a Faith Cauvin kimono during the pre-morning prep.

 Well done everyone!
 This shoot was absolutely beautiful.
 We love when vendors try new things and push their comfort zone!
 You never know what you will discover about yourself and your business in the process.